Michael Maddox: Life and career

 On returning to Russia before 1776, Michael Maddox was taken into partnership in the theatre company formed that year by the Moscow Prosecutor, Prince Pyotr Vasilyevich Urusov.
 Maddox had had an established record of success at the Haymarket Theatre, London, where it is said that in 1770 his were the most prosperous entertainments ever carried on in that house.
 His profits in one season are stated to have amounted to £11,000, £2,500 more than David Garrick's a few years earlier.

 Urusov had been granted a ten-year licence for theatrical and other performances.
 For four years they enjoyed success in a wooden theatre at Znamenka Street, the Znamensky Theatre, before it burnt down in early 1780.
 Maddox then raised enough credit to buy his share of the company from Prince Urusov and employ architect Christian Rosberg the same year to construct a new brick and stone building that faced Petrovka Street.
 It thus became known as the Petrovsky Theatre.
 The theatre had four storeys of boxes and two spacious galleries.
 The pit had two series of benches, with enclosed seats at the sides.
 The sumptuously decorated boxes were available to let at from three hundred to a thousand roubles and upwards.
 Admittance to the pit was one rouble.

-Maddox obtained a further ten-year licence from Moscow's Governor, Prince Dolgoruky-Krymsky, but financial difficulties meant that ownership of the theatre passed to the Office of Imperial Theatres in 1792.
+Maddox obtained a further ten-year licence from Moscow's governor, Vasily Dolgorukov-Krymsky, but financial difficulties meant that ownership of the theatre passed to the Office of Imperial Theatres in 1792.
 Empress Maria Feodorovna granted Maddox a life-long pension of 3,000 roubles for his contribution to the creation of Moscow theatre.
 The theatre was operational until 1805, when it burned down just before a performance of Ferdinand Kauer's Dneprovskaya Rusalka.
 It was replaced by the Bolshoi Theatre on the same site.